 RESULTS

-We analyzed data from 423 hospitals that included 4001 hospitalizations of patients with SLE and sepsis and X hospitalizations of patients with sepsis without SLE.
-The number of SLE patients per hospital ranged from 5 to X. Patient characteristics are shown in Table 1.
-Across all hospitals, X% of patients with SLE and X% of patients without SLE died during the hospitalization.
+We analyzed data from 423 hospitals that included 4001 hospitalizations of patients with SLE and sepsis and 202,888 hospitalizations of patients with sepsis without SLE.
+The number of SLE patients per hospital ranged from 5 to 66.
+Patient characteristics are shown in Table 1.
+Across all hospitals, 11.5% of patients with SLE and 13.1% of patients without SLE died during the hospitalization.
 The main predictors of mortality were ventilator use and high Elixhauser score (Figure 1).

-Hospital-specific crude mortality among patients with SLE and sepsis ranged from 0% (at 163 hospitals) to 38%, with a median of 13%.
-The O/E ratio of relative SLE mortality ranged from 0 to 10.4, with a median of 1.47 (Figure 2).
+Hospital-specific crude mortality among patients with SLE and sepsis ranged from 0% (at 163 hospitals) to 60%, with a median of 11.11%.
+The O/E ratio of relative SLE mortality ranged from 0 to 10.5, with a median of 0.94 (Figure 2).
 In the hospital performing at the mid-range of all hospitals, patients with SLE were 47% more likely to die compared to patients without SLE when admitted with sepsis.
 Seventy-seven hospitals (18%) had an O/E ratio ≥ 2.0, with mortality among patients with SLE at least two times more likely than mortality among those without SLE.